-While you are getting settled into your new place and acclimated to the community, OCSA is pleased to provide you with the 2009 "GW Guide to Living Off-Campus."
-This resource is filled with useful information on neighborhood issues and concerns, including noise, garbage, parking and safety.
+The Office of Off-Campus Student Affairs is pleased to provide you with the 2010 GW Guide to Living Off Campus.
+You can access this resource online at gwired.gwu.edu/offcampus by clicking the login link "Guide to Living Off Campus" located in the upper right-hand corner.
+This resource is filled with useful information on neighborhood issues and concerns, including noise, garbage, cars and parking, and safety.